 Spending more time alone helps you get to know yourself better and therefore when you know yourself better, you can make better choices.
 Choices like what you want to do for work, a new hobby or the relationships you want to be in.

 Yep, I get it.
 Many of you reading this are mother’s or simply super busy with life!
-I think it all comes down to doing something about it and making it happen.
-Now, I’m not talking about moving out for a month, even just a couple of hours every week is perfect.
+I think making time for yourself all comes down to doing something about it and making it happen.
+Now, I’m not talking about moving out for a month; there are plenty of activities to do alone that take just a couple of hours out of your week.
 Here are some ideas to create some alone time for you:

 - Get up before the household (if you’re lucky enough to have kids that sleep in)